 When someone sprains an ankle, suffers from heat exhaustion or is lost, the Grand Canyon National Park search-and-rescue team loads up their backpacks and hits the trail to help.

-In 2017, it responded to 1,135 incidents—that’s more than three calls per day, especially because the majority of the incidents occur May through September.
+In 2018, it responded to 265 incidents—that’s more than three calls per day, especially because the majority of the incidents occur May through September.
 The total number of EMS Incidents that year was 1,054.

 What do you like about working as a search-and-rescuer in the Grand Canyon?